Sam Cooke: Mainstream success

-In 1961, Cooke started his own record label, SAR Records, with J. W. Alexander and his manager, Roy Crain.
+During this period, Cooke launched his own record label SAR Records with J. W. Alexander and his manager, Roy Crain.
 The label soon included the Simms Twins, the Valentinos (who were Bobby Womack and his brothers), Mel Carter and Johnnie Taylor.
-Cooke then created a publishing imprint and management firm named Kags.
+Cooke then created a publishing imprint and management firm named Kags, which made Cooke among the first modern Black performers and composers to attend to the business side of his musical career.

-Like most R&B artists of his time, Cooke focused on singles; in all, he had 29 top 40 hits on the pop charts and more on the R&B charts.
+Like most R&B artists of his time, Cooke focused on singles.
 Cooke was a prolific songwriter and wrote most of the songs he recorded.
 Cooke also had a hand in overseeing some of the song arrangements.
 In spite of releasing mostly singles, he released a well-received blues-inflected LP in 1963, Night Beat, and his most critically acclaimed studio album, Ain't That Good News, which featured five singles, in 1964.
 In 1963, Cooke signed a five-year contract for Allen Klein to manage Kags Music and SAR Records, and made him his manager.
 Klein negotiated a five-year deal (three years plus two option years) with RCA Victor in which a holding company, Tracey, Ltd, named after Cooke's daughter, owned by Klein and managed by J. W. Alexander, would produce and own Cooke's recordings.
 RCA Victor would get exclusive distribution rights in exchange for six percent royalty payments and payments for the recording sessions.

 For tax reasons, Cooke would receive preferred stock in Tracey instead of an initial cash advance of $100,000.
 He would receive cash advances of $100,000 for the next two years, followed by an additional $75,000 for each of the two option years if the deal went to term.

+In July 1964, Cooke returned to the Copacabana, with his performances there becoming a success due to Cooke now being a more experienced and successful artist.
+As a result, RCA Victor recorded a live album of one of his Copacabana performances and later released it under the album, Sam Cooke at the Copa, which became one of the first number one albums on the R&B Albums chart.